DancesWithDingo/ViewModelToolkit/README.md

 #### Custom `ISaveBarView` Injection

-If the developer would like to provide an instance of an `ISaveBarView` implemented control at **runtime**, the `CoreNavigation.NavigateToModalPageAsync` function has an optional parameter, `saveBarInjector: Func<TPage, ISaveBarView>` to facilitate this.
+If the developer would like to provide an instance of an `ISaveBarView` implemented control at **runtime**, the `CoreNavigation.NavigateToModalPageAsync` function has an optional parameter, `saveBarInjector: Func<TView, ISaveBarView>` to facilitate this.
 The supplied function will receive the newly created `ContentPage` instance.
 The developer should instantiate their own ISaveBarView class here and insert it into the `ContentPage` visual tree, returning a reference to the custom save bar.

 The ViewModelToolkitSample also contains an example of this usage in the `NavigationService.GoToCustomFormPageAsync` function.